SAP-samples/teched2025-DA265/exercises/ex5/README.md

 > Screenshot taken between steps 2 and 3

-It means that we need to re-index the model for these new values to be shown within the Just Ask interface.
+It means that we need to re-sync the model for these new values to be shown within the Just Ask interface.

 ![Image](img/7131.jpg)